Investment Objectives

 Market and investment outlook

 With respect to the Emerging Market Bond Fund, the manager will continue to assess the market landscape and capitalize on appealing credit opportunities.
 Consistent with recent actions, the manager will continue to tailor the portfolio to match prevailing yield conditions while increasing the portfolio’s overall duration.
-This whilst keeping a close eye on the possible escalation of geopolitical tensions, which to-date have alas endured.
-Optimism for the year ahead remains on the back of continued rate cut expectations.
+This, whilst keeping a close eye on the political landscape within Emerging Markets and possible escalation of geopolitical tensions, which to-date have alas endured.
+With rate cut expectations now increasing over the year, optimism remains.

-• Key facts & performance
+Key facts & performance

 Fund Manager